-The Protected Disclosures Act 2012 (the Act) encourages and facilitates making disclosures of improper conduct by public bodies or public sector employees, and protects persons who make those disclosures.
+The Protected Disclosure Act 2012 (the Act) encourages and facilitates making disclosures of improper conduct by public bodies or public sector employees, and protects persons who make those disclosures.

 The State Revenue Office Victoria (SRO) is committed to the aims and objectives of the Act.
-We do not tolerate improper conduct (including corrupt conduct) by our staff, or take reprisals against those who come forward to disclose such conduct.
+We do not tolerate improper conduct (including corrupt conduct) by our staff or the taking of reprisals against those who come forward to disclose such conduct.

-The SRO values transparency and accountability in our administrative and management practices, and we support the making of disclosures that reveal corrupt conduct, conduct involving a substantial mismanagement of public resources, or conduct involving a substantial risk to public health and safety or the environment.
+The SRO values transparency and accountability in our administrative and management practices, and we support the making of disclosures that reveal corrupt conduct, conduct involving a substantial mismanagement of public resources, conduct involving a substantial risk to public health and safety or the environment, or conduct constituting misconduct in public office.
 We will take all reasonable steps to protect people who make such disclosures from any detrimental action in reprisal for making the disclosure.
-We will also afford natural justice to the person who is the subject of the disclosure
+We will also afford natural justice to the person who is the subject of the disclosure.

 What is improper conduct?

-Improper conduct is defined in the section 4 of the Act which includes:
+Improper conduct is defined in section 4 of the Act and includes:

-- a substantial mismanagement of public resources; or
+- Conduct involving substantial mismanagement of public resources, or

-- conduct involving substantial risk to public health or safety; or
+- Cconduct involving substantial risk to public health or safety, or

 The conduct must be serious enough that if proven would constitute a criminal offence or reasonable grounds for dismissal.

 Corrupt conduct is defined in the Independent Broad-based Anti-corruption Commission Act 2011 as: